talal/ilm/lib.typ

-// Color for raw text's box (inline and block).
-#let raw-box-color = luma(240)

 // Workaround for the lack of an `std` scope.
 #let std-bibliography = bibliography

 // This function gets your whole document as its `body` and formats it as a simple
 // non-fiction paper.
-#let paper(
+#let ilm(
-  // The paper's title.
+  // The title for your work.
   title: [Paper Title],

-  // The paper's short-title.
-This will be displayed in the header.
+  // A short-title for your work.
+This will be displayed in the header of all pages.
   short-title: none,

-  // The paper's author.
+  // Author's name.
   author: "Author",

+  // Date that will be displayed on cover page.
-  // The paper's date of creation.
-The value needs to be of the 'datetime' type.
+  // The value needs to be of the 'datetime' type.
   // More info: https://typst.app/docs/reference/foundations/datetime/
   // Example: datetime(year: 2024, month: 03, day: 17)
   date: none,

-  // The paper's abstract.
+  // An abstract for your work.
 Can be omitted if you don't have one.
   abstract: none,

-  // The paper's preface page.
+  // The contents for the preface page.
 This will be displayed after the cover page.
-Can be omitted
-  // if you don't have one.
+  // Can be omitted if you don't have one.
   preface: none,

   // The paper size to use.